yujunf666/recipe_analysis/README.md

 - **RMSE Interpretation:** The RMSE value gives us the average magnitude of the errors between the predicted and actual values.
 An RMSE of 37.30, while being relatively low, needs to be considered in the context of the scale of the calorie values.
 Without knowing the range of calorie values, it's challenging to assess the proportionality of this error.

 ### Baseline Model Evaluation
+- To evaluate the baseline model’s ability to generalize to unseen data, the data has been split into a test group with the size 25% of the dataset, and a training group with the rest of the dataset.
+The training RMSE is 38.167344 and test RMSE is 34.7295.
+The traing R² is 0.995541, and the test R² is 0.996243.
+The test RMSE  is even lower than training RMSE.
+It could be due to luck, but at least, we have low risk of overfitting problem.
 - Considering the high R² value, the model appears to be "good" in terms of its ability to capture the variance in the dataset and predict the calories of a recipe with a high degree of accuracy.
 - However, a few considerations are essential:
   - **Overfitting:** Such a high R² value might indicate overfitting, especially in real-world datasets where perfect prediction is highly unlikely.
 It's crucial to validate these results on a separate test set or through cross-validation to ensure the model's generalizability.